OutSystems/docs-product/src/manage-platform-app-lifecycle/database-replica.md

 All database tables and views include all OutSystems tables (both metamodel tables and application tables), and the database management system tables.

-Tables created by the Platform Server when you create entities in Service Studio.
+Application tables are the ones created by the Platform Server when you create entities in Service Studio.
 These tables use the prefix OSUSR.